neopanda/Developing-Data-Product/README.md

 Developing Data Product - Project

-This repository contains files for the Shiny application.
+This repository contains files for the Shiny application presentation.
-It's available here :
+The application is available here : https://neopanda.shinyapps.io/BaseConverter/
-https://neopanda.shinyapps.io/BaseConverter/